61 Devastating Signs Of Emotional Abuse In A Relationship

 Nothing is more damaging to your confidence and self-esteem than being in an emotionally abusive relationship.

-Unlike physical abuse, which rears its ugly head in dramatic outbursts, emotional abuse can be more insidious and elusive.
+Unlike physical abuse, which rears its ugly head in dramatic outbursts, emotional abuse in a relationship can be more insidious and elusive.

 In some cases, neither the abuser nor the victim is fully aware it's happening.

 However, a variety of studies show that men and women abuse each other at equal rates.
-In fact, emotional abuse can occur in any relationship — between parent and child, in friendships, and with relatives.
+In fact, emotional abuse signs can be evident in any relationship — between parent and child, in friendships, relatives and at work.

 What Is Emotional Abuse?